cosinekitty/sapphire/doc/Glee.md

 ![Glee](images/glee.png)

-Glee is a low frequency (and ultra-low frequency) chaotic oscillator.
+Glee is a wide frequency band chaotic oscillator.
 It belongs to the family of [Sapphire chaos modules](SapphireChaosModules.md).

 ### Demo video